declarativesystems/pdqtest/doc/hiera.md

 # Hiera
-Under normal circumstances, only a `profile` module would be consuming Hiera data directly using the `hiera()` function, and its suggested by many that these too fall back to automatic data binding parameters rather then use the `hiera()` function directly.
+Under normal circumstances, only a `profile` module would be consuming Hiera data directly using the `lookup()` function, and its suggested by Puppet that most of these fall back to automatic data binding parameters rather then using the function directly.

 In this case it makes more sense to use the excellent [Onceover](https://github.com/dylanratcliffe/onceover) tool to perform end-to-end testing of your Hiera data, puppet control repository and roles/profile modules.

 That said, there may be occasions where you need to mock hiera data:
-* You have implemented Roles and Profiles as a namespace inside a team module (for multi-tennanting)
+* You have implemented Roles and Profiles as a namespace inside a team module (for multi-tenanting)
 * You have a module that performs `lookup()` lookups directly
 * You intend to drive your module by adding data to hiera and including a class to make something happen